Chaduke/libsgd/README.md

 The library is coded in C++, but the primary public API is pure 'C', making it highly compatible with a wide range of platforms and languages.

-Currently supported languages include C/C++, Blitz3D, BlitzMax, Python and node.js.
-Support for more languages  is on the way.

-Note that Pull Requests are not currently being accepted for this repository.
+I (Chaduke) am primarily using this version to experiment with adding LibSGD as a backend to Blitz3D in a 32-bit environment.

 LibSGD is licensed under the Zlib/PNG license.

-Joins the LibSFD discussion at https://skirmish-dev.net/forum

-Help support LibSGD at https://patreon.com/libsgd

-### CMake build instuctions for 64bit Windows 10
+### CMake build instuctions for 32 bit Windows 10

-* Install git, cmake, python3 and MSVC (I use the free 2022 Community Edition).
+* Install git, cmake, python3 and Visual Studio Community 2026

 * Clone this repository, CD to checkout dir and:

-* Configure: ``cmake -S . -B cmake-build-windows-release -G "Visual Studio 17 2022"``
+* Configure: ``cmake -S . -B cmake-build-windows-release -G "Visual Studio 18 2026"``

 * Build: ``cmake --build cmake-build-windows-release --config Release``